simpleidserver/SimpleIdServer/docs/documentation/uma20/definition.md

 # Definition

-The User Management Access (UMA) server version 2.0 is an OAUTH2.0 authorization server with a new `uma` grant-type and some additional endpoints (policy endpoint and resource endpoint).
+The User Management Access (UMA) server version 2.0 is an OAUTH2.0 authorization server with a new `uma-ticket` grant-type and some additional endpoints (policy endpoint and resource endpoint).
 Therefore, it can be used to obtain OAUTH2.0 access and refresh tokens.

 The UMA2.0 server offers to the end-user a way to manage access to his resources.
 For example, a user can decide who can access his profile information.
 The protected resources must be registered in the UMA2.0 server and their identifiers should be stored by the API.

-The client who tries to access a protected resource must provide a valid access token which can be obtained with the "uma" grant-type.
+The client who tries to access a protected resource must provide a valid access token which can be obtained with the `uma-ticket` grant-type.
 The following schema shows how to access a protected resource

 ![Schema](images/uma-2.png)